CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: Related Work

-Conversational Recommender Systems (CRS) learn and model user’s preferences through interactive dialog conversations, which supports a richer set of user interaction in recommendation \cite{jannach2020survey}.
-Previous work on CRS can be categorized into two types.
+Conversational Recommender Systems (CRS) learn and model user preference through dialog, which support a richer set of user interactions in recommendation \cite{jannach2020survey}.
+Previous CRS can be roughly categorized into two types.